scriptkitties/fglt/irc.md

 ## Shit #sqt says

+You can follow updates on new quotes [through RSS](/rss/quotes.xml)!

 {% assign quotes = site.quotes | sort: 'name' | reverse %}
 {% for quote in quotes %}
     {% assign this_year = quote.date | date: "%Y" %}